 Rosie Rios’s Speech Topics

-Inspirations and Aspirations: Using History to Influence the Present/Future of Women and Girls
+Inspirations and Aspirations: Using History to Influence the Present and Future of Our Women and Girls

 As the first Senate-confirmed woman in the U.S. Department of the Treasury during the Obama administration and the only woman confirmed in Treasury in all of 2009, Treasurer Rios discusses her almost eight-year journey on how she evolved from her private world of finance to her public world of empowerment.
 From initiating the efforts to place a woman on the front of our nation’s currency for the first time in over a century to starting Treasury’s annual Women in Finance Symposiums leading to the cover of Time Magazine, Treasurer Rios’ goal is to make structural changes to how women and girls are valued in history and in what we see in our everyday lives from the classroom to the boardroom.
 As she continues her strategic partnerships to develop additional educational and public initiatives, hear how she successfully challenged and influenced her colleagues and eventually the nation – one male at a time.
 Her goal is to inspire Awareness and Action as we prepare for our nation’s 250th anniversary in 2026.